Weight loss isn’t always linear.

-In fact, it's pretty common to hit "weight loss plateaus," meaning you're still training and eating in a calorie deficit, but the scale won't budge.
+In fact, it’s pretty common to hit “weight loss plateaus,” meaning you’re still working out and eating in a calorie deficit, but the scale won’t budge.

 Then comes the whoosh effect: When all that weight you should have lost suddenly disappears, as if by magic.

 So let’s dig in.
 What is the whoosh effect, what are the signs of a coming whoosh, and is it fact or fiction?

 The whoosh effect is simply a name given to the alleged phenomenon that when your body burns fat, its fat cells often temporarily fill with water before fully shrinking down.
 This can cause your scale weight to stall and your body shape stay relatively the same (if not squishier) even though you’re on track for weight loss.

 The ‘whoosh’ comes when your body, sometimes suddenly, flushes all the extra water out and you appear leaner almost overnight.

 Weight loss plateaus and sudden whooshes are real and thoroughly documented, though in all likelihood the commonly accepted explanation for the whoosh effect is wrong.

 What is the whoosh effect, really?
 It’s just a natural byproduct of our body’s ever-changing amount of water-retention.
 Even if you’re losing fat, it’s common for your bodyweight to fluctuate up or down by a few pounds before you notice stable weight loss.

 The best way to combat the whoosh effect is to track your body fat percentage using a highly calibrated scale (here’s my favorite on Amazon).
 Ignore minor fluctuations and plateaus in weight and monitor your body fat instead!